Access to our Chaplaincy service along with mental health, disability and homelessness support.

 This heartbreaking situation warrants a caring solution and our Unaccompanied Humanitarian Minors (UHM) Program is the way we do this.
-As the sole provider of this service in South Australia, we organise residential care and support services to minors on certain visas in Australia who are under the guardianship of the Minister for Immigration and Border Protection.
+As the sole provider of this service in South Australia, we organise residential care and support services to minors on certain visas in Australia who are under the Guardianship of the Chief Executive for Immigration and Border Protection.

 We support these children until they are 18 and ready to move out into the world with new skills and independence.

 For more information, please contact us on (08) 8273 7100.

 Enriching the wellbeing of our clients and staff is a responsibility we take very seriously.
 Our Chaplains empower people to talk through the big questions of purpose, meaning, hope and faith, which often arise as a result of difficult times.

 Baptist Care SA provides a Chaplaincy service in prisons, public hospitals, community health centres and to Baptist Care SA staff and volunteers.